Crooked-Smile/Crooked-Smile/README.md

 # About me:
 Hi, I’m, Crooked.
-I have a high intrest in learing more about software engineering.
+I have a high intrest in learing about game devlopment and technology in general.

+I am also the main operator and owner of [MoniCode Studios](https://github.com/MoniCode-Studios)

 # My Skills:
 I already know:
 - JavaScript under Node.js | Self taught | ~4 years
-- A fair amount of Python | CSP/GD classes | >1 Year
+- A fair amount of Python | CSP/GD | Half year

-I’m currently learning:
-- Game devlopment and C# with the Unity engine | CSP/GD
+- Game devlopment and C# with the Unity engine | CSP/GD | Half year
-- (More) Python | Self teaching

 Interseted in learning:
 - C/C++ for Wii Homebrew Devlopment